Macadamia tetraphylla

 Description and Growing Information

 General DescriptionThe size of the crown can reach a length of up to 13 m.
-The crown is always covered by many branches full of leaves making it look as a perfect shade tree, but there are some considerations to think about first; due to the fact that it has a superficial root system that makes it susceptible to falling during storms.
-However, it still can be used for shade, but crown cleaning is necessary in order to reduce wind retention.
+The crown is always covered by many branches full of leaves, making it a perfect shade tree, however there are some factors to take in to account; it has a superficial root system that makes it susceptible to falling during storms.
+It still can be used for shade, but crown cleaning is necessary in order to reduce wind retention.

-ID CharacteristicShort cylindrical trunk whitish grey coloured, free of branches in the first meter height and the fully circulated for diagonal to horizontal branches that develop 4 leaves per whorl.
-Forming a rounded upright shape with a dark green foliage colour with elongated pointy serrated leaves with an oblong shape with a pointy end 7-25 cm. large by 3 cm. wide.
+ID CharacteristicShort cylindrical trunk.
+Whitish grey coloured, free of branches in the first meter of height, with fully circulated diagonal to horizontal branches that develop 4 leaves per whorl.
+Forms a rounded upright shape with dark green foliage, with elongated, pointy, serrated leaves, with an oblong shape and pointy end 7-25 cm large by 3 cm wide.

-ShapeMacadamia tetraphylla is a round upright shape tree, but in between of the different cultivars shapes can differ as well, for example; Macai Cultivar spreads on umbrella shape and kau cultivar spreads on broad-upright shape cultivar.
-Macadamia Nut tree has a central trunk till the first meter high, and then start to develop several branches spreading a canopy between 8 to 13 m.
+ShapeMacadamia tetraphylla is a round, upright shape tree, but different cultivars differ in shape.
+For example, the Macai Cultivar spreads an umbrella shape, and the kau cultivar spreads a broad-upright shape.
+The Macadamia Nut tree has a central trunk up to the first meter, starting to develop several branches spreading a canopy between 8 to 13 m.

-PropagationMacadamia tetraphylla tree propagation could be sexual and asexual.
-Sexual propagation by seed require about 30 to 90 days before germination, the problem with this kind of propagation is that it takes between 8 to 12 years to start to produce fruits, that is why the asexual propagation has become very popular for Macadamia Nut tree propagation.
-The most common method of asexual propagation is by grafting being the most used simple whip grafting and side grafting, but the whip grafting has presented better results because less material is necessary and the plants thrives more upright.
-The propagation has to be done when temperatures are between 15 to 20 °C in order to be able to succeed (spring or autumn).
-Air-layering is another asexual method that has been used besides cutting-grown but it takes some time to develop root system that’s why grafting is the most used.
-Plants need to be transplanted to a well drained soil with distances between 4 to 8 m. within rows and 7 to 11 m. between rows.
-Plants will start to produce fruits between 4 to 5 years after being transplanted and the grafted trees produce between 3 to 4 times more than sexual propagated ones.
+PropagationMacadamia tetraphylla tree can be propagated through both sexual and asexual means.
+Sexual propagation by seed requires about 30 to 90 days before germination.
+This kind of propagation takes between 8 to 12 years to start producing fruits.
+As a result, asexual propagation has become very popular for Macadamia Nut tree propagation.
+The most common method of asexual propagation is grafting through whip grafting or side grafting, however whip grafting has presented better results.
+The propagation has to be done when temperatures are between 15 to 20 °C in order to succeed (spring or autumn).
+Air-layering is another asexual method that has been used, but it takes some time for the specimen to develop a root system.
+Plants need to be transplanted to well drained soil, with distances between 4 to 8 m within rows, with 7 to 11 m between rows.
+Grafted plants will begin to produce fruits between 4 to 5 years after being transplanted, producing between 3 to 4 times more than sexually propagated trees.

-CultivationMacadamia tetraphylla was discovered in Queensland, Australia which is a place that has an average elevation of 111 masl.
-However, Macadamia Nuts trees grow at altitudes between the sea level to 2000 masl.
-But in order to thrive and for production purposes altitudes between 700 and 1500 had given better results.
-Prefer well-drained soils that became from volcanic material (andisols) The ideal pH for Macadamia is between 5.0 to 6.5 It has annual precipitation requirements between 1500 to 3000 mm.
-Macadamia thrives with temperatures around +15 to +25 °C although with temperatures around +3 °C will be able to survive, and with temperatures above +32 °C the tree suffers from flower abortion.
+CultivationMacadamia tetraphylla was discovered in Queensland, Australia, which has an average elevation of 111 masl; however, Macadamia Nut trees grow at altitudes between sea level and 2000 masl.
+Altitudes between 700 and 1500 masl are a more suitable environment.
+Prefers well-drained soils that originate from volcanic material (andisols).
+The ideal pH for Macadamia is between 5.0 to 6.5.
+It has annual precipitation requirements between 1500 to 3000 mm.
+Macadamia thrives with temperatures around +15 to +25 °C, although will be able to survive in temperatures of +3 °C. Temperatures above +32 °C cause the tree to suffer from flower abortion.

-PestsThere are some pest and disease that had been registered as problematic for Macadamia Nut trees some of them are: Fungal diseases: The incidence of fungal diseases is because macadamia nut tree thrives in rainforest environment and also because of the pretty bushy foliage.
+PestsThere are some notable pests and diseases that are problematic for Macadamia Nut trees.
+Fungal diseases can occur, since the macadamia nut tree thrives in a rainforest environment surrounded by ideal temperatures and bushy foliage.
 Pruning is necessary to help with air circulation.
-The most common funguses are; Anthracnose (Colletotrichum gloeosporides), Husk Spot (Pseudocercospora macadamiae), Raceme Blight (Botrytis cinerea).
-Pests problems: there are only two very significant; Macadamia Nut Borer (Cryptophlebia ombrodelta), Tropical Nut Borer (Hypothenemus obscurus) Both of them have natural enemies, such as native parasitic wasps and flies.
-One of them is the wasp Trichgrammatoidea Cryptophlebiae that parasites the larvae Nut Borer.
+The most common fungi are Anthracnose (Colletotrichum gloeosporioides), Husk Spot (Pseudocercospora macadamiae), and Raceme Blight (Botrytis cinerea).
+There are only two significant pests that affect the tree; Macadamia Nut Borer (Cryptophlebia ombrodelta), and Tropical Nut Borer (Hypothenemus obscurus).
+Both pests have natural enemies, such as native parasitic wasps and flies.

 Notable SpecimensBrisbane Botanic Garden, Queensland, Australia.

-HabitatIt is a native tree from the north east cost of Australia, specifically from Queensland, Australia.
-Which has an average altitude of 111 meter above sea level. it thrives perfectly with annual precipitations around 1500 to 3000 mm.
-In terms of soil, it prefers well-drained soils form volcanic origin (Andosol) and pH between 5.0 to 5.6 Macadamia tetraphylla grows directly from the seed and takes between 8 to 12 years to start to produce new fruits.
+HabitatIt is a native tree from the north east cost of Australia, specifically Queensland, Australia.
+It has an average altitude of 111 meters above sea level.
+It thrives perfectly with annual precipitations around 1500 to 3000 mm.
+In terms of soil, it prefers well-drained soils from volcanic origin (Andosol), and pH between 5.0 to 5.6.
+Macadamia tetraphylla grows directly from the seed, and takes between 8 to 12 years to start producing new fruits.

-Bark/Stem DescriptionShort size cylindrical trunk with a smoothie whitish grey bark.
-The main stem only rises usually till the first meter height and then it spreads several diagonal to horizontal branches.
-The main stem can reach between 0.20 to 0.70 m. diameter. the secondary branches can reach between 10 to 30 cm. diameter.
-The tree usually does not change in shape to much comparing the tree when young vs. adult.
+Bark/Stem DescriptionShort cylindrical trunk with a smooth, whitish grey bark.
+The main stem typically only rises to the first meter of height, before spreading several diagonal to horizontal branches.
+The main stem can reach between 0.20 to 0.70 m in diameter.
+The secondary branches can reach between 10 to 30 cm in diameter.
+The tree usually does not change its shape throughout its life.

-Flower/Leaf Bud DescriptionFlowers grow in long racemes about 20 to 30 cm. long, each flower is between 5 to 10 mm.
+Flower/Leaf Bud DescriptionFlowers grow in long racemes about 20 to 30 cm long; each flower is between 5 to 10 mm.
 The leaf is oblong with pointy serrated margins.
-Leaves measure between 7 to 25 cm. the leaf bud is tiny (2 mm.) round shaped with a small pointy side.
+Leaves measure between 7 to 25 cm.
+The leaf bud is tiny (2 mm), and round shaped with a small pointy side.

-Leaf DescriptionWhorled leaves arrangement formed by 4 leaves that are sessile (directly attached to branches, no petiole) with a dark green elongated pointy serrated margin leaf when adult and reddish colour when young, with an oblong shape with a pointy end 7-25 cm. large by 3 cm. and a pinnate leaf venation.
+Leaf DescriptionWhorled leaf arrangement are formed by 4 leaves that are sessile (directly attached to branches, no petiole), with a dark green elongated pointy serrated margin leaf.
+They are a reddish colour when young.
+They have an oblong shape and pointy end.
+They are 7-25 cm by 3 cm with pinnate leaf venation.

-Flower DescriptionThe flowers grow in between the leaves whorls in long pendulous inflorescences or racemes 20 to 30 cm. long and each stalk holds between 100 to 300 hermaphrodite cream to pinkish colour.
-The Macadamia Nut flowers had been catalogued as apetaous flowers or petaloid flowers meaning that they don’t have petals.
-The flowers are 5 to 15 mm. long.
+Flower DescriptionThe flowers grow in between the leaf whorls in long pendulous inflorescences or racemes 20 to 30 cm long.
+Each stalk holds between 100 to 300 hermaphrodite cream to pinkish coloured flowers.
+The Macadamia Nut flowers have been catalogued as apetalous flowers, or petaloid flowers, meaning that they don’t have petals.
+The flowers are 5 to 15 mm long.

-Fruit DescriptionMacadamia tetraphylla is also know as the Rough-Shelled Macadamia because of his fruit features.
-M. tetraphylla is drupe fruit that has a round shape between 2 to 3.5 cm. diameter with a pointy end.
-The fruit is covered by shiny husk that contains one seed that is protected by a woody endocarp that has been described as the harder of all nuts.
-With a non-smoothie rough appearance.
+Fruit DescriptionMacadamia tetraphylla is also known as the Rough-Shelled Macadamia because of its fruit features.
+M. tetraphylla has a drupe fruit that has a round shape between 2 to 3.5 cm in diameter with a pointy end.
+The fruit is covered by a shiny husk that contains one seed protected by a woody endocarp described as the hardest of all nuts.
+Non-smooth rough appearance.

 Photographs